 The Ember Take on Scale — Is Bigger Always Better in Community Mental Health?

-In global mental health, “scale” has long been seen as the gold standard for success.
+In global mental health, scale has long been seen as the ultimate goal for mental health initiatives.
 At Ember Mental Health, we ask whether bigger always means better.
-Drawing on our experience supporting community-led initiatives worldwide, this report challenges scale-as-size and reimagines it as scale-through-diversity.
-It calls for a more nuanced, sustainable approach that strengthens many locally rooted solutions rather than replicating a few universal ones.
-You can read and download the full report here
+Drawing on our experience working with community-led initiatives worldwide, this piece challenges scale-as-size and reimagines it as scale-through-diversity; it calls for a more nuanced, community-centered approach that shifts the focus from scaling a few ‘silver-bullet’ solutions to embracing complexity and diversity at scale.
+You can read and download the full piece here.

-Over the years, scaling has become synonymous with progress.
+Over the years, scaling interventions has become a gold standard for success within global mental health.
 Yet, this one-size-fits-all approach often overlooks the diversity, complexity, and local context of mental health needs.

-Community-based mental health initiatives (CBMHIs) that are aligned with the needs of the people they serve face the consequences — their impact is profound but not always “scalable” in the traditional sense.
+Community-based mental health initiatives that are deeply rooted in the communities they serve face the greatest consequences — their impact is profound but not always “scalable” in the traditional sense.

-At Ember, we are redefining what scale means.
-We believe true transformation comes not from expanding one-size-fits-all models but from scaling diversity — investing in many different organisations that together create a resilient, inclusive global mental health ecosystem.
+At Ember, we are reimagining scale in a way that aligns with the needs of community-led initiatives.
+We believe true transformation comes not from expanding one-size-fits-all models but from scaling diversity – investing in many different organisations that together create a resilient, inclusive global mental health ecosystem.

-You can read and download the full report here
+You can read and download the full piece here.